GPflow/GPflow/README.md

 ### Compiling documentation

-Online documentation of GPflow can be found at https://gpflow.readthedocs.io/en/master/
+Online documentation of the latest GPflow release can be found at https://gpflow.readthedocs.io/en/master/ (If you are using the "develop" branch off github, you can find corresponding documentation at https://gpflow.readthedocs.io/en/develop/)

 To compile the GPflow documentation locally: